 Even if you do want to manage the divorce yourself, you may find that you need help.

 If you cannot immediately agree everything between yourselves, that does not mean that you need to start talking through lawyers or going to court.
 In these circumstances, you may find that family mediation helps you reach agreement on at least some of your differences.
+You shouldn’t, however, just try to avoid lawyers.
+They understand the law and how it applies to you, so that you are fully informed about your rights.
+There is plenty of information out there and friends willing to give you their opinion, but it is not always reliable.

 If you do end up going to court, you are likely to be required to at least try a mediation information and assessment meeting (MIAM).
 The more you can agree between yourselves, the lower costs will be and the more likely you are to reach an agreement that you both find acceptable.